Skip to main content

 • a textile base (often cotton or recycled polyester),

-• an upper layer of bio-sourced or synthetic materials,
+• a top layer of bio-sourced or synthetic materials,

 • a surface treatment aimed at improving the quality of the materials, their flexibility, and their resistance.